-2013’s seminal Pelagial, described as “a filmic ode to shifting moods, dichotomous influences and the musical personification of sinking towards the planet’s deepest underwater points” by Rock Sound, was a milestone for the band, and their most conceptual work to date, and was ranked #3 at LoudWire’s “Best Metal Albums Of 2013”, and #5 in About.com’s “2013 Best Heavy Metal Albums” and recently appeared in LoudWire’s “The Best 66 Metal Albums Of The Decade” list.
+2013’s seminal album Pelagial, described as “A filmic ode to shifting moods, dichotomous influences and the musical personification of sinking towards the planet’s deepest underwater points” by Rock Sound, was another milestone for the band.
+Their most conceptual work to date, the album was ranked #3 on LoudWire’s “Best Metal Albums Of 2013”, #5 in About.com’s “2013 Best Heavy Metal Albums” and recently appeared in LoudWire’s “The Best 66 Metal Albums Of The Decade” list.